rum1887/pretestTaskMLX/README.md

 # pretestTaskMLX
-Playing around with the mlx framework!
+Playing around with the MLX framework!